 At the beginning of your course, you'll develop a solid foundation in mechanical, electrical and electronic principles and programming.

-You'll take part in extensive laboratory sessions and hands-on project work, during which you'll have the chance to build an innovative medical device, an environmental monitoring station and a robotic water collection and analysis device.
+You'll take part in extensive laboratory sessions and hands-on project work, during which you'll have the chance to build an innovative medical device, a maze-solving robot and an autonomous underwater vehicle.

 There are opportunities for you to spend time abroad during your course:

 You'll study five core modules covering the properties of engineering materials and how these properties are used in useful applications, such as mechanical and electrical design.
 Semiconductors provide the basis of microcontrollers which you will learn to program, controlling machinery.
 This new knowledge will be used to build an innovative medical device in groups as part of a hands-on practical project.

 In addition to the above you will also need to complete our online Academic Integrity module.